EarthyScience/EasyHybrid.jl/README.md

 ## Quick Start Example

-Here's a complete example demonstrating how to use EasyHybrid to create a hybrid model for ecosystem respiration modeling with Q10 temperature sensitivity:
+Here's a complete example demonstrating how to use EasyHybrid to create a hybrid model for ecosystem respiration.
+This example demonstrates the key concepts of EasyHybrid:

+1. **Process-based Model**: The `RbQ10` function represents a classical Q10 model for respiration with base respiration `rb` and `Q10` which describes the factor by respiration is increased for a 10 K change in temperature
+2. **Neural Network**: Learns to predict the basal respiration parameter `rb` from environmental conditions
+3. **Hybrid Integration**: Combines the neural network predictions with the process-based model to produce final outputs
+4. **Parameter Learning**: Some parameters (like `Q10`) can be learned globally, while others (like `rb`) are predicted per sample

+The framework automatically handles the integration between neural networks and mechanistic models, making it easy to leverage both data-driven learning and domain knowledge.

 ### 1. Setup and Data Loading